fwlogwatch

 - Supports trusted hosts (anti-spoofing).

-- The current status of the program can be followed and controlled through a web interface (supports IPv6).
+- The current status of the program can be followed and controlled through a web interface.

 The commented configuration file supports and explains all options and will get you started quickly.
-Scripts like a Red Hat init script or a PHP web frontend are included.
+For further information please read the README file.
+Scripts like a PIX name extractor, init scripts for the realtime response mode and a simple PHP web frontend are included.

 fwlogwatch is open source software under the GNU General Public License (GPL).
-It is written in C and known to run at least on Linux, Solaris, FreeBSD, OpenBSD and (through Cygwin) on Windows 95/98/ME/NT/2000/XP.
+It is written in C and known to run at least on Linux, Mac OS X, Solaris, FreeBSD, OpenBSD and (through Cygwin or MinGW) on Windows 95 to 10.

 Download